edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/risk-assessment.md

 ### Control measures

 - Signage - standard "moving blades" signage, signage showing required PPE
-- Training - users trained in safe use of bandsaw, instructed to keep hands out of path of the bandsaw
+- Training - users trained in safe use of bandsaw, instructed to keep hands out of path of the bandsaw, training enforced by access control
 - Equipment - an emergency stop button is installed, first aid kit available

 ## Injuries due to kickback